 Putting a recommendation on a Facebook group where you found them also looks good to both you and them.

+Film makeup artists are vital – and not just for horror!
 So don’t forget your film makeup artists when planning your next project.
 They could make all the difference to your film festival achievements.

 Wondering How To Become A Film Makeup Artist?